 “There is no greater and more living resonator of sound than the human body.
 Sound has an effect on each atom of the body, for each atom resounds.” – Hazrat Inyat Khan

-The use of sound to connect and align our mind, body, and spirit is called nāda yoga.
-Sound and music allow us to create space and add mood to an environment.
+The use of sound to connect and align your mind, body, and spirit is called nāda yoga.
+Sound and music allow you to create space and add mood to an environment.
 There are said to be nine rasas, or feelings, and music can evoke each of them.
 Teaching yoga, there are various ways to bring sound into your classes, and each can have a profound and altering effect on the energy in the room.

 The sages say that chanting—using your voice to recite mantras (sacred syllables or words)—can heal the body and the universe.
 Although chanting can be a devotional act, it’s also a form of meditation to awaken consciousness and steady the mind into a focused alignment with the body and breath.